-The various solutions present a trade-off between the accuracy of the measurement and the amount of computing resources they require.
+curacy of the measurement and the amount of computing resources they require.
 SNMP counters, for example, represent a very low cost solution (in terms of router processing resources) but give the operator only a rough idea on the traffic that is traversing the network.
-The aggregate counters are of little use to operators interested in users' perceived performance [2] or in estimating network traffic demands [3].
+The aggregate counters are of little use to operators interested in users' perceived performance [16] or in estimating network traffic demands [20].
 At the other extreme, passive monitoring equipment, that captures every packet on a link, allows extremely accurate measurements, but scales very poorly for large networks, given the high unit cost for deployment and maintenance.
+In addition, space and power constraints may prevent operators from deploying this equipment where it would be the most useful, while, once deployed, routing or network changes may render it useless.